hyunwhanjoe/bw-notes/mineral_address.md

 These two addresses seem to keep track which player number you are.

 # Finding your Mineral Address based on your Player Number
-If during a game you read your player number from 0x57F0B0, subtract your player number by one, multiply by 4 and add by 0x57F0F0, then you can automatically calculate your mineral address.
+If during a game you read your player number from 0x57F0B0, subtract your player number by one, multiply by 4 and add by 0x57F0F0, then you can automatically calculate your mineral address and write to it.
 For example:
 ```c++
 #include <Windows.h>